Yoga: Yoga as exercise

-The number of asanas used in yoga has increased from 84 in 1830 (as illustrated in Joga Pradipika) to about 200 in Light on Yoga and over 900 performed by Dharma Mittra by 1984.
-The goal of haṭha yoga (spiritual liberation through energy) was largely replaced by the goals of fitness and relaxation, and many of its more esoteric components were reduced or removed.
+The number of asanas used in yoga has increased from 84 (Note: 84's symbolism may derive from its astrological and numerological properties: it is the product of 7, the number of planets in astrology, and 12, the number of signs of the zodiac, while in numerology, 7 is the sum of 3 and 4, and 12 is the product, i.e. 84 is (3+4)×(3×4).) in 1830 (as illustrated in Joga Pradipika) to about 200 in Light on Yoga and over 900 performed by Dharma Mittra by 1984.
+The spiritual goal of haṭha yoga was largely replaced by the goals of physical fitness and relaxation, and many of its more esoteric components were reduced or removed.
 In modern usage, the term "hatha yoga" denotes gentle exercise, often for women.

-Yoga as exercise has developed into a worldwide, multi-billion-dollar business involving classes, teacher certification, clothing, books, videos, equipment, and holidays.
+Yoga as exercise has developed into a worldwide, multi-billion-dollar business involving classes, teacher certification, clothing such as yoga pants, equipment including yoga mats, books, videos, and holidays.
 The ancient, cross-legged lotus position and Siddhasana are widely recognised symbols of yoga.
 The United Nations General Assembly established 21 June as the International Day of Yoga, and it has been celebrated annually around the world since 2015.
 On 1 December 2016, yoga was listed by UNESCO as an intangible cultural heritage.

-The effect of yoga as exercise on physical and mental health has been a subject of study, with evidence that regular practice is beneficial for low back pain and stress.
-In 2017, a Cochrane review found that yoga as exercise interventions designed for chronic low back pain increased function at the six month mark, and modestly decreased pain after 3–4 months.
-The decrease in pain was found to be similar to other exercise programs designed for low-back pain, but the decrease is not large enough to be deemed clinically significant.
+The effect of yoga as exercise on physical and mental health has been a subject of study, with evidence that regular practice is beneficial for low back pain and stress..
+Yoga as exercises (compaired to no exercises) can improve function and pain in chronic low back pain after three months; there is no evidence that yoga is better or worse than any other back-pain exercises.
+A 2015 systematic review noted that yoga may be effective in alleviating symptoms of prenatal depression.